Access Model Playground

 On the first login, the Playground may display an error message if the model endpoint does not have an authorized certificate.
 To resolve this:

-- Copy the model endpoint URL from the top-right of the Playground page.
+- Copy the model endpoint URL from Playground page.

 - Open a new browser tab and paste the URL.